coreylang/MockMeter/mockmeter/unify.md

 > Build all three at once or have option to specifiy via cli arg or config?

-## Comparisons

-### General

-- needs mechanism to define and include disjoint sets of files
-- consider making index.html not cacheable

 ### Handling root index for firmware updates

 - Change to serve root and index with header  `'Cache-control' = 'no-store'`.